Friends!

-Back in November, I received an email from a young woman suffering from bad menstrual cycles.
+Back in November, I received an email from a young woman suffering from painful menstruation.
 I get this type of email often and I responded quickly for two reasons.
 First, she already had a long-term, structured approach to how she was going to solve a problem with a tool.
 Second, her note about monthly pain medication quantities gave me a tug.
-No one should be on regular pain medication, especially for a natural human function.
+I don't like to see regular pain medication needed for baseline human function.
 Because many of her questions are similar to many of your questions, I decided to post both our email exchange and her results.
-NOTE: The emails are undoctored (with the exception of some formatting and correction of MY spelling 🙂 and I was given Stephanie's permission to post.

 November 26, 2010